40 Growing AI Companies & Startups In 2023

 Artificial intelligence has the potential to transform industries ranging from medicine to sales to software development.
 And this potential is finally being realized.

-The AI industry is poised to grow to an estimated $126 billion by 2025.
+The AI industry is poised to grow to an estimated $305.9 billion in 2024.
 Today, AI has become essential for an increasing number of businesses as remote work and reliance on technology are the new daily norm.

 Read below for our picks for some of the most promising AI startups with a broad range of use cases across different industries.